“There is no sincerer love than the love of food.”

 George Bernard Shaw, an Irish playwright and critic

 Food is an essential part of our life and it’s very important to be able to discuss it.
-In English there are a few words related to things we eat which are sometimes confused: food, dish, meal and cuisine.
-So, let’s sort the things out:
+In English, there is a number of words related to things we eat which are sometimes confused – food, dish, meal and cuisine.
+So, let’s get it straights.

 Food is a variable noun, which means it can be both countable and uncountable depending on the context: